vincentorback/clean-wordpress-admin/README.md

 ## Content

 ### Admin menu
 Hide items and sub-items in the admin menu.
+Also known as the Toolbar.

 ### Clean head
 Clears out generated unwanted stuff from the wp_head hook.
 Such as feeds and WordPress version.